pangeo-data/escience-2022/tutorial/before/setup.md

 4. Open a web browser and connect to the Jupyterlab provided URL (you should see it in the jupyter lab command outputs), something like: http://localhost:8888/lab?token=42fac6733c6854578b981bca3abf5152.
 5. Navigate to foss4g-2022/tutorial/pangeo101/ using the file browser on the left side of the Jupyterlab screen.

 ## Running using a Binderhub deployment

 [Binderhub](https://binderhub.readthedocs.io/en/latest/) is a cloud service that allows users to share reproducible interactive computing environments from code repositories.
 It is generally used to enable other users to easily run your own code through Jupyter notebooks.
 It is a really cool service offered for free by several organisations (MyBinder through Jupyter, GESIS, etc.).

 It is probably the easiest way to execute notebooks in this repository, as you only have to do one click to arrive in a Jupyterlab with all the necessary libraries.
-However, the hardware resources you will be allowed to use are quite small, so you will not be able to grasp the full potential of the Pangeo software stack, and parts of the notebooks will be unavailable.
+However, the hardware resources of the public BinderHub are quite small, so you will not be able to grasp the full potential of the Pangeo software stack, and parts of the notebooks will be unavailable.

-All the notebooks on the PANGEO 101 section, for example ["Handling multi-dimensional arrays with xarray"](../pangeo101/xarray_introduction.ipynb) have a rocket icon at the top, from which you can select the Binder button to just run this notebook on the [GESIS Binder service](https://notebooks.gesis.org/binder/).
+All the notebooks on the PANGEO 101 section, for example ["Handling multi-dimensional arrays with xarray"](../pangeo101/xarray_introduction.ipynb) have a rocket icon 🚀 at the top, from which you can select the Binder button to just run this notebook on the [GESIS Binder service](https://notebooks.gesis.org/binder/).

 Alternatively, you can also directly click on the below buttons: